-Referral Program 101
+Referral Programs 101

-What is a referral program?
+What is a Referral Program?

 SaaSquatch helps you run a beautiful, fully automated, omni-channel customer referral program that engages your clients and grows your customer base.

 TerminologyWhen working with any referral program, there might be terms and expressions that you have not heard before.
-This is a short list to get your familiar with some of the terms and referral lingo.
+Below is a short list to get your familiar with some of the terms and referral lingo in use by SaaSquatch.

-A person who invites another person to try the product or service.
+- Referrer: A person who invites another person to try the product or service.

-A person who was referred by another person.
+- Referred User / Referree: A person who was referred by another person.

-The components of your referral program that your users interact with to participate in or get information about the referral program.
+- Marketing Channels: The components of your referral program that your users interact with to participate in or get information about the referral program.

-The main window that enables your users to share the referral program with their friends and track their individual progress.
+- Referral Widget: An interactive panel that enables your users to share the referral program with their friends and track their individual progress.

-Predefined social or messaging copy that explain the offer and have a clear CTA.
+- Share messages: Predefined social or messaging copy that explain the offer and have a clear CTA.
 Used by your customers to invite friends and family.

-Emails the referrer receives to notify them about their referral progress.
+- Notification emails: Emails the referrer receives to notify them about their referral progress.

 Our Core Topics article provides more in depth information on these topics.

-Components of a referral program
+Components of a Referral Program

 This touchpoint engages your current customers and explains the offer.
 Make sure to stay on point and communicate clearly with your users how the referral program works, and what they need to do to earn their reward.
-The referral widget’s CTA is for your users to start sharing with their friends.
+The Referral Widget’s CTA is for your users to start sharing with their friends.

 Inside the Referral Widget your users can share the referral offer on a variety of channels.
-By default E-mail, Twitter and Facebook share buttons are visible to your users.
+By default, email, Twitter and Facebook share buttons are visible to your users.
 You can work together with your Customer Success team to add or remove share options and pick the best options that match your customer base.

 More info and examples are available in the Share Options article.

-Unique Sharelink & referral codes
+Unique Sharelink & Referral Codes

 Referral Codes are a way to establish a referral connection without tracking cookies.
 The referred user receives the code from their friend and is required to fill in the referral code on a form during checkout or registration.
 Alternatively, this can be autofilled as a coupon or into another relevant field.
 More info on Unique Sharelinks & Referral Codes can be found in our Share Options article.